Meet the Staff

 Kim is a native of Florida and graduated from Jones College in Jacksonville, Florida.
 She has been certified as a fund-raising professional (CFRE) since 1987 with the Association of Fund Raising Professionals (AFP), and is a speaker and seminar leader for AFP as well as the Association of Theological Schools (ATS).
 She and her husband, Ray, hold leadership roles in their local church and Kim also enjoys serving on the board of Real Choices Medical Pregnancy Center in Grapevine, Texas.
 Ray and Kim have two adult children and three grandchildren.

 Donnie grew up in Dallas and joined DTS as the Director of Advancement in July 2012.
-He brings over 22 years of leadership experience as a development and fundraising professional.
-Donnie has led the development efforts for the Fellowship of Christian Athletes in both Dallas and Fort Worth and served as Western Regional Director of Development for Washington D.C.-based Family Research Council, where he led a team that worked to secure major gifts from a 20-state region.
+Serving now as the Executive Director of Advancement, he leads the gift officer team for the Seminary.
+Donnie has twenty-five years of leadership experience as a development and fundraising professional.
+He has led the development efforts for the Fellowship of Christian Athletes in both Dallas and Fort Worth and served as Western Regional Director of Development for Washington D.C.-based Family Research Council (FRC) during Gary Bauer’s leadership of FRC.
 A graduate of the University of Texas, Donnie was a football coach for five years and also worked in the corporate and commercial real estate business for seven years.
-In 2009, he published a book entitled Tom Landry – Man of Character with DTS graduate and board member Ken Horton.
+In 2009, he published a book entitled Tom Landry—Man of Character with DTS graduate and board member Ken Horton.

 Senior Advancement Officer